 “Mountain biking soothes my soul and regenerates my spirit.
 The intense concentration and the physical surprise accomplishments are drugs that keep me coming back.
 The mountain bike community has always been the social fabric of my life.”

 “I know maintaining access and conserving lands to fulfill my passions outdoors requires service and stewardship.
 I am committed to preserving our beautiful landscapes while increasing the accessibility of mountain biking to all.
 I've been thrilled to see so many women out on trails and racing, and it's important to me that we are part of the conversation.”

 Jim is a past president and active member of the Tarheel Trailblazers, an IMBA chapter in Charlotte, NC.
 He also has more than 25 years of career experience as an officer and legal counsel for insurers and reinsurers in the life and health industry, as well as direct experience in marketing and sales.

-Luther founded the Sonoran Institute in 1991 and directed its programs throughout Western North America for 21 years, until 2012.
-He previously practiced law, where he represented local governments and organizations nationwide in land-use matters, and with World Wildlife Fund in Washington D.C.
-Luther currently chairs the board of the Outdoor Alliance, of which IMBA is a founding member.
+Luther Propst was elected in 2018 to the Board of County Commissioners in Teton County (Jackson Hole), Wyoming.
+Before diving into local government, he founded the Sonoran Institute in 1991 and directed its operations throughout Western North America until 2012.
+Previously, he practiced law, where he represented local governments and organizations nationwide in land-use matters and worked for World Wildlife Fund in Washington D.C.
+Luther also currently chairs the board of the Outdoor Alliance, of which IMBA is a founding member.